Menu

 • During the consultation, the client controls the agenda.
 The attorney hears out your concerns, asks questions, and reviews documents, as well as gives you earnest legal advice based on the facts presented.
 In the consultation, real legal counseling is performed – under this model, the attorney does not tell the potential client just what the client wants to hear, does not “sell” the client, and does not try to impress with legalese or law knowledge.
 Rather the consultation permits the attorney to demonstrate to the client how they practice law, spot issues, analyze facts, and communicate with the client.

 • There is a fee for the consultation.
-This payment ensures that the attorney’s time is respected, and it alleviates the pressure for the attorney to convince the client to retain the firm.
+This payment ensures that the attorney’s time is respected, and it alleviates the pressure on the attorney to convince the client to retain the firm.
 The client recognizes a greater net gain from a paid consultation than a “no cost consultation” – the client truly gets what they pay for.

-• Client gets a reduced retainer toward any future work.
+• Client gets a reduced retainer for any future work.
 The advantage for the client is that if the client needs further legal services for their concern, the fee is credited towards their retainer.
-In the end, either the client has the answers they need (and goes off without any further contact with the firm), or they have a lawyer who has started to get to know them & their case facts, who has demonstrated their lawyering style, and who’s services the client can retain for a discounted fee.
+In the end, either the client has the answers they need (and goes off without any further contact with the firm), or they have a lawyer who has started to get to know them and their case facts, who has demonstrated their lawyering style, and who’s services the client can retain for a discounted fee.

 • The consultation is amongst the potential client, whomever the client also wants there, and the AFL attorney.
 This permits the potential client to have with them the people they need to understand the advice, ask needed questions, and help them remember it afterward.
 For some matters, a 2-hour consultation will be needed, but 1 hour usually suffices.